The Karate Kid Part II: Filming

 Principal photography took place in Oahu, Hawaii, in the northeastern area of the island known as the "windward side".
 The local countryside in modern-day Okinawa had been drastically changed due to the presence of military bases, so other locations in both Japan and Hawaii were scouted as alternative filming locations.
 Filmmakers selected a property in Oahu that was privately owned by a retired local physician who agreed to allow a portion of the land to be used in the film.
 To form the Okinawan village portrayed in the film, seven authentic replicas of Okinawan houses were constructed along with more than three acres of planted crops.
 Fifty Okinawa-born Hawaii residents were also recruited as film extras.
 Filming began on September 23, 1985, and ended on December 20.

 Music

 The musical score for The Karate Kid Part II was composed by Bill Conti, who wrote the score for the previous installment, and is the only one of the trilogy not to feature the pan flute of Gheorghe Zamfir (a decision the composer regretted, according to the anniversary album liner notes).
 The film's signature tune was Peter Cetera's song "Glory of Love", which was a No. 1 hit in the United States and received an Academy Award nomination for Best Song.
 When Daniel and Miyagi are being driven by Chozen and his crony Toshio after they arrive in Okinawa, Chozen tunes in the radio of the car until he reaches a station playing "Fascination", the same song to which Ali and Johnny were slow dancing at the high-end country club in the original film.
-The soundtrack is notable as being the final album released by United Artists Records.
+The soundtrack was the final album released by United Artists Records.